 This page is a work in progress.
 I need to organize the lights better.

 This is my new headlight beam page.
 Some of the images are from the original page and were shot in July 2008 and May 2009.
 Some of the later (larger) images were shot on October 25, 2011, and the Luxos U images on January 14, 2013.
 The new Edelux II and Lumotec Eyc headlights were photographed Oct 27, 2013.
 I can't recall the temperatures from the 2008 and 2009 shoots, but it was probably between 60 and 70 degrees fahrenheit.
 On October 25, 2011, the temperature was 45 degrees fahrenheit, and there was a gentle breeze.
 All of the newest headlights use LEDs instead of a halogen bulb.
-And the efficiency of an LED is effected by temperature.
-The better headlights keep the LED cooler, and so they shine brighter.
+And the efficiency of an LED is affected by temperature.
+The better headlights keep the LED cooler, and so they shine a bit brighter.
 So the ambient temperature and wind speed can effect how bright the headlight is.

 The 2008 and 2009 images of dynamo lights were shot using a Schmidt SON28 hub spun by hand to power the lights.
 This created the possibility that the various headlights weren't receiving the same amount of power since the wheel could have been spinning at different speeds for each headlight.
 The 2011 images use the Busch & Müller "Light Adapter" to power the dynamo headlights, and the battery headlights are all powered by their standard batteries, fully charged.
 This makes for a more objective measurement. owever, photos made from January 2013 are all shot using "The Rig".
 See below.